trntv/apis-list/README.md

 - [USA Census API'S](https://github.com/apis-list/apis-list/blob/main/apis/usa-census-apis/usa-census-apis.md) - These data are currently used to distribute around $400 B in Federal, State and local funds in ways that help communities plan for schools, social and emergency services, highway improvements and economic developments
 - [USAJOBS](https://github.com/apis-list/apis-list/blob/main/apis/usajobs/usajobs.md) - USAJOBS API Terms of Service As a USAJOBS API Consumer, you agree to the following terms and conditions, and any policies, guidelines or amendments thereto that may be presented to you from time to
 - [USAspending.gov](https://github.com/apis-list/apis-list/blob/main/apis/usaspending-gov/usaspending-gov.md) - Announcement The USASpending API is in V2
-- [USPTO](https://github.com/apis-list/apis-list/blob/main/apis/uspto/uspto.md) - Open data and mobility "Open data" is publicly available data that is structured in a way that enables the data to be fully discoverable and usable by end users
+- [USPTO](https://github.com/apis-list/apis-list/blob/main/apis/uspto/uspto.md) - United States patent and trademark office API
 - [World Bank](https://github.com/apis-list/apis-list/blob/main/apis/world-bank/world-bank.md) - Click the link to create a password, then come back here and sign in
 - [openFDA](https://github.com/apis-list/apis-list/blob/main/apis/openfda/openfda.md) - openFDA
  ### Hardware